Government Contract Release & Accord and Satisfaction Defense

-When bringing a contract claim against the federal government, it is important to know if the claim you wish to assert is barred.
+When bringing a contract claim against the federal government, it is important to know if the claim you wish to assert is barred by the accord and satisfaction defense.
 If it is, then you do not want to waste both time and money.

 The government can raise various affirmative defenses that can lead to a finding of a barred claim.
 This article will focus on two of those defenses: release and accord and satisfaction affirmative defense.

 When these defenses are used successfully, the contract claim is regarded as barred and damages cannot be recovered.
 Release and accord and satisfaction are two separate and distinct affirmative defenses to breach of contract, however, an agreement may constitute both, and either defense can bar future claims.
 Release and accord satisfaction language is often argued by the government when a modification was made to a contract.
 It is then up to the court or board hearing the claim to decide whether or not the defense exists.

 Avoid Costly Mistakes With Accord and Satisfaction Agreements